PERLPORT(1) Perl Programmers Reference Guide PERLPORT(1)

 to 255 characters, are prohibited from starting with a "-" character,

-and the set of prohibited characters is reduced to any character
+and the set of prohibited characters is reduced to "#%*<>?".
+There are

-matching "tr/#%*<>?//".
-There are restrictions involving spaces and
+restrictions involving spaces and apostrophes: these characters must

-apostrophes: these characters must not begin or end a name, nor can
+not begin or end a name, nor can they immediately precede or follow a

-must not immediately precede another space or hyphen.
-Specifically,
+period.
+Additionally, a space must not immediately precede another

-the following character combinations are prohibited: space-space,
+space or hyphen.
+Specifically, the following character combinations

-space-hyphen, period-space, space-period, period-apostrophe,
+are prohibited: space-space, space-hyphen, period-space, space-period,

-apostrophe-period, leading or trailing space, and leading or trailing
+period-apostrophe, apostrophe-period, leading or trailing space, and

-The value of $^O on VOS is "VOS".
+The value of $^O on VOS is "vos".
 To determine the architecture that

-you are running on without resorting to loading all of %Config you can
+you are running on refer to $Config{archname}.

 Also see: